kansonkong/libatsc3/README.md

 ==========
 ATSC 3.0 NGBP Open Source Library - Parse LMT, LLS and other signaling, object delivery via ROUTE, video playback of MMT and DASH

-{::nomarkdown}
-<video src="https://www.dropbox.com/s/6ngusfiyslr6g1a/20190801-NGBP-ATSC3.0%20Virtual%20STLTP%20Reflector%20and%20MMT%20Playback.mov?raw=1" width="960" height="540" controls preload></video>
-{:/}
 ## August, 2019 Update: "Virtual" ATSC 3.0 Airchain with ALP IP Multicast "reflection"

 Designed for real-time inspection, analysis and confidence monitoring of STLTP flows, with full ALP IP de-encapsulation and playback support.

-In this demo, a Virtual NIC is replaying a STLTP .PCAP capture which is received by the A/324 Reflector tool in real-time.
+[In this demo](https://www.dropbox.com/s/6ngusfiyslr6g1a/20190801-NGBP-ATSC3.0%20Virtual%20STLTP%20Reflector%20and%20MMT%20Playback.mov?), a Virtual NIC is replaying a STLTP .PCAP capture which is received by the A/324 Reflector tool in real-time.
 The reflector tool will unwrap the STLTP single multicast IP:Port emission, and produce re-fragmented ALP IP payloads emitted to a second Virtual NIC, including decoding of